waternine9/waternine9/README.md

-- 👋 Hi, I’m @waternine9
+- 👋 Hi, I’m Xx_SaltMaster_xX
 - 👀 I’m interested in ...
-Physics and graphics
+OS development and graphics programming
 - 🌱 I’m currently learning ...
-OpenGL and physics
+Too much
-- 💞️ I’m looking to collaborate on ... nothing
+- 💞️ I’m looking to collaborate on ...
+BananaOS
-- 📫 How to reach me ... saalty#4186
+- 📫 How to reach me ... saalty#4186 on discord